 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 UponArriving has partnered with CardRatings for our coverage of credit card products.
 UponArriving and CardRatings may receive a commission from card issuers.

 A lot of UponArriving readers use Uber and Uber Eats, especially since they can get $15 monthly credits from the American Express Platinum Card and other occasional discounts by utilizing Amex Offers.
-But when it comes to saving money a lot of people wonder whether or not they should tip Uber Eats drivers since it is not included in the order.
+But when it comes to saving money a lot of people wonder whether or not they should tip Uber Eats drivers since tips are not included in the order.

 In this article, I will talk about whether or not you should tip your Uber Eats drivers, and I will present arguments for both sides.
 I will also show you how to tip your Uber driver through the app (or using cash).
 Finally, I will talk about ways that you can avoid the tipping situation altogether with alternative choices.